 The Belize Jungle and Beach Experience offers 7 days to explore the rainforest and the Mountain Pine Ridge Forest Reserve in the Cayo district and the beautiful beaches of San Pedro.
 There are also a number of high-end Stays of Distinction available to make your Belize escape that little bit special.
 Ka’ana Boutique Luxury Resort positions you in the heart of the rainforest in western Belize with cultural, historical and eco-adventure attractions nearby.
 Cayo Espanto Belize is set on the private island of Cayo Espanto, surrounded by the wonders of the Belize Barrier Reef.
-Meanwhile, This Hidden Valley Jungle Resort is located in the Mountain Pine Ridge reserve, surrounded by incredible flora and wildlife.
+Meanwhile, Hidden Valley Jungle Resort is located in the Mountain Pine Ridge reserve, surrounded by incredible flora and wildlife.

 Tips for Sustainable Travel

 Belize has the second largest barrier reef in the world.
-If you are going diving or snorkelling in this area, pay attention to the environmental recommendations for the preservation of these ecosystems.
+If you are going diving or snorkelling in this area, pay attention to environmental recommendations for the preservation of these ecosystems.
 Visitors to Belize are advised not to purchase products derived from any of the protected or unprotected animal species.
 If you visit the jungle, do your best to avoid contaminating the area, do not throw plastic bottles (bring reusable bottles!) or any other type of object that doesn’t belong there.
 Belize has a forest preservation program and visitors must contribute to this mission through conscientious behaviour.

 Where to Go Next

-If you like Mayan archaeology, you can continue though the Mexican Mayan Riviera to visit more interesting temples and cities, plus great beaches for relaxation.
-You can also pop across the border to Guatemala, where you will also find more Mayan archaeology including the glorious city of Tikal, located in the middle of the Guatemalan rainforest.
-This is one of the Maya’s largest archaeological sites and is easy to access from Belize.
+If you like Mayan archaeology, continue though the Mexican Mayan Riviera to visit more interesting temples and cities, plus great beaches for relaxation.
+You can also pop across the border to Guatemala, where you will find more Mayan archaeology including the glorious city of Tikal, located in the middle of the Guatemalan rainforest.
+This is one of the largest Maya archaeological sites and is easy to access from Belize.
 It contains old ceremonial palaces and temples, including the Mayan Lost World Pyramid, also known as the Great Pyramid, and the Temple of the Grand Jaguar.
 If you happen to be a Star Wars fan, you’ll recognise one of the most famous shots (above the treeline) from Episode IV: A New Hope.

 12 Aug 2020, 5:11 p.m.